 Under current rules, EU students are not eligible for any help with living costs unless you meet certain UK residency criteria.
 Contact Student Finance England on 0300 100 0607 to check your individual circumstances.

 For new international students, a limited number of scholarships may be available, and further information can be found on our international scholarship pages.
 You may also be eligible for financial help from your own government, from the British Council or from other funding agencies.
 Information on scholarships can usually be obtained from the Ministry of Education in your home country, or from the local British Council office.
+The University also offers a scholarship for asylum seekers and more information can be found on our Sanctuary Scholarship webpage.

 It is very important that you do not travel to the University or to the UK until you have been formally notified that you will be admitted to Warwick and you are certain that you have sufficient funds to pay for all of your tuition fees and all of your living expenses.
 All offers of a place at the University are made on the understanding that you will be able to meet all these costs in full.